Organic butternut

 • Create a cyan zone at your home

 We make our choices in life, and we live by them and their consequences.
-I wear a hat, do my back exercises and take my chances with growing organic butternut; it's a lot safer than the damage TV might do to your brain.
+I wear a hat, do my back exercises and take my chances with growing organic butternut; it's a lot safer than the damage TV might do to my brain.

 Two other considerations